 Something else worth thinking about is if you have learned something new to share since you first wrote the post.
-If so, you can either rewrite the post or write an update section to the post.
+You can either rewrite the post or write an update section to the post.
 Depending on what makes the most sense, you can add it to the top or the bottom of the post.

 Last but not least, take a look at the comments the post has gotten since you first published it.
 Are there any great tips or questions your readers have shared?
 If so, you may want to highlight them within the updated post.

-Make your changes, do your re-writing and save your work.
+Make your changes, do your rewriting and save your work.
 Get some coffee, go for a walk, or work on something else for a little while.
 Then come back and read over your rewritten post.
-It’s time to do a little editing to make sure no spelling errors snuck in and that everything makes sense and flows well.
+It’s time to do a little editing to ensure no spelling errors snuck in and that everything makes sense and flows well.

 A Word About Saving Changes